 Financing vs. paying cash is a challenge for many people.
 It can be difficult to save enough money to buy a car outright, but financing gives us the idea we can purchase whatever we want.

-While true, that can negatively impact your financial livelihood if you finance for too long.
+While financing can get you what you want, it can negatively impact your financial livelihood if you finance for too long.

 Do You Need Credit?